SKA-ScienceDataProcessor/rascil/docs/RASCIL_Fourier_processing.rst

-..
-Fourier processing
+.. _Fourier_processing:

 Fourier processing
 ******************

 For wide field imaging with w term correction, the Nifty Gridder is supported and has the best performance.
-See the installation directions at:
+We do not distribute NG as part of RASCIL.
+However, installation is quite straightforward.
+See the directions at:

     https://gitlab.mpcdf.mpg.de/ift/nifty_gridder